Vey-Digital/ThriveMap-Public-/README.md

 - **Social**
 - **Integrated**

-This makes it easier to reflect with intention instead of dumping everything into one place.
+This keeps reflection more focused and more useful than storing everything in one undifferentiated stream.

 ---